SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   <p>The sequence of steps taken by a grammar to produce a string starting from the start symbol of the grammar is called a derivation.</p>
 </div>

-The derivation of `number + number + number` by the above grammar looks like this.
+The above derivation of "number + number + number" is this.

 $$
 \begin{align*}